johnjago/awesome-uncopyright/README.md

 - [Srini Blog](http://sriniblog.com/uncopyright/) - SAP PI, Java and web programming.
 - [Steve Pavlina](http://www.stevepavlina.com/uncopyright-notice/) - Studying what it means to grow and how we can deliberately invite, process, and integrate new growth experiences.
 - [Unwrap Your Mind](http://www.unwrapyourmind.com/about/uncopyright/) - Combining the best ideas, concepts and techniques of personal development, mind development, new science, psychology and spirituality.
-- [zen habits](https://zenhabits.net/uncopyright/) - Finding simplicity and mindfulness in the daily chaos of our lives.
+- [Zen Habits](https://zenhabits.net/uncopyright/) - Finding simplicity and mindfulness in the daily chaos of our lives.

 ## Images
 - [CopyrightFreePhotos.com](http://www.copyrightfreephotos.com/) - Photos for your website, blog, magazine or anywhere.